 The Comptroller’s office has information for taxpayers affected by the storm, including how to file for an extension of filing tax returns.

 Texas is participating in a special limited-time voluntary disclosure program for online marketplace sellers through the Multistate Tax Commission (MTC).
-Qualifying taxpayers must apply through the MTC by Oct.
-17, 2017, and register and start collecting tax as of Dec.
+Qualifying taxpayers must apply through the MTC by Nov.
 1, 2017.
 The program covers Texas sales and use and franchise taxes.
 More information is available on our website and the MTC website.

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.